Renee Hsia Study: Only 3.3% Of ED Visits 'Avoidable'

 Fellowship awarded to support work towards an MD in Medicine at Harvard University

-Renee Yuen-Jan Hsia is on faculty in emergency medicine at University of California at San Francisco and is an attending physician in the emergency department at San Francisco General Hospital.
+Renee Yuen-Jan Hsia is a tenured Professor of Emergency Medicine at University of California at San Francisco and is an attending physician in the emergency department at San Francisco General Hospital.

 Renee was born in Huntsville, Alabama, to Chinese immigrant parents and grew up in Arlington, Texas.

-Renee has worked extensively abroad, including Rwanda, Senegal, Uganda, South Sudan, Eritrea, China, Haiti, Honduras, and Mexico.
+Renee has worked extensively abroad, including Rwanda, Senegal, Uganda, South Sudan, Eritrea, China, Haiti, Honduras, and Mexico with various organizations, ranging from the Harvard AIDS Institute, International Rescue Committee, and the International Medical Corps.
+More recently, she spent one year as a Fulbright-Schuman Scholar in Spain, studying access to the Spanish healthcare system for undocumented migrants.
 Renee speaks Mandarin, Cantonese, French, and Spanish fluently.
 Her work has been published in numerous high-impact journals, including the Journal of the American Medical Association and Health Affairs, and has been cited and interviewed by the New York Times, Reuters, Associated Press, ABC with Diane Sawyer, and National Public Radio.